Denis & Denis

 Denis & Denis was a Croatian and Yugoslav synth-pop group formed in Rijeka in 1982.
 They were one of the most prominent and most popular acts of the Yugoslav synth-pop scene.

 Formed as a duo consisting of keyboardist and vocalist Davor Tolja and vocalist Marina Perazić, Denis & Denis immediately gained attention of the Yugoslav audience with their first recordings broadcast on Yugoslav radio stations.
-Their debut album Čuvaj se!, released in 1984, brought them nationwide popularity, Perazić becoming one of the biggest stars of the Yugoslav rock scene and was often described as sex symbol.
-Their second album Ja sam lažljiva was recorded during Tolja's military leaves from the Yugoslav army, so for promotional live performances he was replaced by Edi Kraljić, his former bandmate from the group Linija 32.
+Their debut album Čuvaj se!, released in 1984, brought them nationwide popularity, Perazić becoming one of the biggest stars of the Yugoslav rock scene and often described as sex symbol.
+Their second album Ja sam lažljiva was recorded during Tolja's military leaves from the Yugoslav army and released while he was still serving his army stint, so for promotional live performances he was replaced by Edi Kraljić, his former bandmate from the group Linija 32.
 Ja sam lažljiva brought new hits and increased the group's popularity.
 After Tolja's return from the army, the group continued working as a trio consisting of Tolja, Perazić and Kraljić.
 After Perazić left the group in 1986 to start a solo career, Tolja and Kraljić continued working as Denis & Denis, turning towards pop rock sound.
-After the release of the album Budi tu in 1988, the group disbanded, Tolja dedicating himself to work in studio.
+After the release of the album Budi tu in 1988, the group disbanded, Tolja dedicating himself to studio work.

 In 2012, Tolja, Perazić and Krajić reunited in order to mark 30 years since the group's formation with a series of concerts across Croatia and former Yugoslav republics.
-Simultaneously, Tolja recorded fourth Denis & Denis album, Restart, with new vocalist, Ruby Montanari Knez.
-During the following years, the band performed occasionally only.
-Although the group is not active, Tolja and Perazić still occasionally reunite for live performances.
+Simultaneously, Tolja recorded the fourth Denis & Denis album, entitled Restart, with new vocalist, Ruby Montanari Knez.
+Following Restart promotional tour, the group had made occasional live appearances only.
+In 2026, Tolja and Perazić held Denis & Denis farewell tour across Croatia, Serbia, and Slovenia.